plan-systems/permissions-model/README.md

 In the example below, Alice wants to create a new encrypted chat channel for cat enthusiasts.

 1. Alice creates a new `./key/kitties/1` channel.
-2. Alice's SKI generates a new private-public keypair, associated with the `./key/kitties/1` channel.
+2. Alice's SKI generates a new keychain (private-public keypair and signing-verification keypairs), associated with the `./key/kitties/1` channel.
 3. Alice's SKI generates a new symmetric master key associated with the `./key/kitties/1` channel.
 4. Alice writes her public key to `./key/kitties/1/alice/public`
+5. Alice writes her verify key to `./key/kitties/1/alice/verify`
-5. Alice writes the encrypted master key to `./key/kitties/1/alice/master`
+6. Alice writes the encrypted master key to `./key/kitties/1/alice/master`

 Bob wants to join in the chat.

 1. Bob's SKI generates a new private-public keypair, associated with the `./key/kitties/1` channel.
-2. Bob writes the the public key to `./key/kitties/1/bob/public`
+2. Bob writes the public key to `./key/kitties/1/bob/public`
+3. Bob writes the verify key to `./key/kitties/1/bob/verify`
-3. Bob asks Alice to vouch for him, either in a different channel or offline.
+4. Bob asks Alice to vouch for him, either in a different channel or offline.
-4. Alice's PLAN software takes the public key from `./key/kitties/1/bob/public` and the master key from `./key/kitties/1/alice/master`.
+5. Alice's PLAN software takes the public key from `./key/kitties/1/bob/public` and the master key from `./key/kitties/1/alice/master`.
-4. Alice's SKI re-encrypts the master key with Bob's key and passes it back to PLAN.
+6. Alice's SKI re-encrypts the master key with Bob's key and passes it back to PLAN.
-5. Alice's PLAN software writes the encrypted master key to `./key/kitties/1/bob/master`.
+7. Alice's PLAN software writes the encrypted master key to `./key/kitties/1/bob/master`.

 Now Bob's PLAN and SKI software can use this key to participate in the chat and read all previous discussions.